mountetna/monoetna/client/README.md

   `$ webpack --watch ./client/js/metis-uploader.js ./client/js/metis-main.bundle.js`

-  If the `webpack.config.js` file is present in the parent folder you can jhust run:
+  If the `webpack.config.js` file is present in the parent folder you can just run:

   `$ webpack --watch`